 FROM

-You can execute the following SQL statement to view the query queue, current status, and queue time for SQL statements in the Query Log.
-The query_detail field records the query queue used by the SQL statement.
+You can use the following SQL statement to view the query queue, status, and queue time in the Query Log.
+The query_detail field records information about the query queue.
 For more information about the hologres.hg_query_log system table, see View the query_log table.

-query_id_of_triggered_rerun: This field exists only when serverless_computing_source is query_queue_rerun.
-This field indicates the original Query ID of the rerun SQL statement.
+query_id_of_triggered_rerun: This parameter is returned only when the value of serverless_computing_source is query_queue_rerun.
+It indicates the original query ID of the rerun SQL statement.

 Create query queues with different matching rules

-Example 1: Create a query queue with a matching rule for the INSERT request type.
-The following code provides an example.
+Example 1: Create a query queue for INSERT requests.

-After the query queue is created, all SQL requests of the INSERT type are matched by the classifier_1 classifier and assigned to the insert_queue query queue.
+After the query queue is created, all INSERT SQL requests are matched by classifier_1 and assigned to the insert_queue.

-After the query queue is created, SQL requests related to the test and postgres databases are matched by the classifier_3 classifier and assigned to the db_queue query queue.
+After the query queue is created, SQL requests for the test and postgres databases are matched by classifier_3 and assigned to the db_queue.

-After the query queue is created, SQL requests related to the HQE engine are matched by the classifier_4 classifier and assigned to the hqe_queue query queue.
+After the query queue is created, SQL requests that are processed by the HQE engine are matched by classifier_4 and assigned to the hqe_queue.

-Set the concurrency and queue size of the insert_queue query queue to 0.
-The following code provides an example.
+You can set the concurrency and queue size of the insert_queue to 0.
+The following is an example:

 CALL hg_set_query_queue_property ('insert_queue', 'max_concurrency', '0');